smirarab/chr4avian/genetreesupport/README.md

 		* Let $a_1, a_2,$ and $a_3$ be the number of *resolved* quartets supporting each topology.
 Note that $$d_1=a_2+a_3 \\ d_2=a_2+a_1 \\ d_3=a_1+a_2$$ because each quartet conflicting with any topology has to support one of the other two topologies.
 		* Simple manipulation shows that the QQS, defined as $$\frac{a_1}{a_1+a_2+a_3}$$ (for first topology) is given by $$\frac{d_2+d_3-d_1}{d_1+d_2+d_3}$$ and ditto for the other two topologies.
 These are computed in the R code.
 		* These are values shown in moving averages and are used to compute the p-values.
 Note that to compute monophyly, we simply test to see if $a_i=1$.

-* `all-monphyletic.txt.xz`: shows the monophyletic genes for each group
+### Taxon sampling

-* `all-present.txt.xz`: shows the number of taxa present from each group
+* `removed-count.tsv`: maps tne name of files to how many of each group is removed
+* `all.stat.xz`: For each subsampled tree (first column), it shows impact on quartet score.